 The temple complex remained forbidden to all but the emperor and his retinues until the gates were thrown open to the people on the first Chinese National Day of the Republic in October 1912.
-On December 23, 1914, General Yuan Shikai performed the ancient ceremonies himself, as part of his attempt to be proclaimed emperor.
 That was the last time Tian Tan was used for ritual ceremonies and it has since been a museum open to the public.
 The site was registered on UNESCO's World Heritage List in 1998.

-Tiananmen Square - Tiananmen Square is located in the city center where you can see and visit Tiananmen Tower, the Monument to the People's Heroes, the Great Hall of the People, Mao Zedong Memorial Hall and also see the national flag raising ceremony.
-Thousands of people come to the Square every day.
+Tiananmen Square - Located at the center of Beijing City is Tiananmen Square, where you can visit Tiananmen Tower, Monument to the People's Heroes, Great Hall of the People, Mao Zedong Memorial Hall and see the national flag raising ceremony.
 At the north end of the Square is Tiananmen Tower.
 Initially built in 1417 during the Ming Dynasty (1368 AD - 1644 AD), the Square was the front door of the Forbidden City.
 The most important use of it in the past was to declare who became the emperor and who became the empress.
-Until 1911 when the last feudal kingdom was over, no one could enter the Tower except for the royal family and aristocrats.

 The Forbidden City - Lying at the center of Beijing, the Forbidden City, called "Gu Gong" in Chinese, was the imperial palace during the Ming and Qing dynasties.
 Now known as the Palace Museum, it is to the north of Tiananmen Square.
 Rectangular in shape, it is the world's largest palace complex and covers 74 hectares.

-Surrounded by a sixmeter deep moat and a ten-meter high wall are 9,999 rooms.
-Opposite the Tiananmen Gate, to the north is the Gate of Divine Might (Shenwumen), which faces Jingshan Park.
-There are unique and delicately structured towers on each of the four corners of the curtain wall that afford views over both the palace and the city outside.
+Surrounded by a six meter deep moat and a ten meter high wall are 9,999 rooms.

 The Forbidden City is divided into two parts.
-The southern section or the Outer Court, was where the emperor exercised his supreme power over the nation.
-The northern section or the Inner Court, was where he lived with his royal family.
+The southern section, or the Outer Court, was where the emperor exercised his supreme power over the nation.
+The northern section, or the Inner Court, was where he lived with his royal family.
 Until 1924 when the last emperor of China was driven from the Inner Court, fourteen emperors of the Ming dynasty and ten emperors of the Qing dynasty had reigned here.
 Having been the imperial palace for some five centuries, it houses numerous rare treasures and curiosities.
 Listed by UNESCO as a World Cultural Heritage Site in 1987, the Palace Museum is now one of the most popular tourist attractions worldwide.